The Regents Bachelor of Arts (RBA) Program, created by the West Virginia State

 pursing the RBA degree.
 Some of those benefits include:

-- Convenience: many of our students would like to to continue working and/or maintaining their family and social commitments.
-Thus, they are able to develop an Academic Success Plan with their assigned advisor that best fits their individual schedules.
+- Convenience: many of our students would like to continue working and/or maintaining their family and social commitments.
+Thus, they would be able to develop a suitable Academic Success Plan with their assigned advisor that best fits their individual schedules.

-- Cost: Many of our students have accumulated a vast number of years of work experience in various fields.Therefore, they are eligible to petition for College Equivalent Credits (CEC's).
-Additionally, our students often have earned numerous professional certificates and/or licenses as part of their professional development, which may equate to CEC's.
-The aforementioned avenues are much cheaper relative to taking courses.
+- Cost: Many of our students have accumulated a vast number of years of work experience in various fields.Therefore, they are eligible to petition for College Equivalent Credits (CECs).
+Additionally, our students often have earned numerous professional certificates and/or licenses as part of their professional development, which may equate to CECs.
+The aforementioned avenues are much cheaper relative to taking college courses.

 - Career advancement: The RBA degree provides recipients with opportunities to further their careers by pursuing a Liberal Arts or more specialized focus if they choose to incorporate our Areas of Emphases and/or minors.

 is open to any adult learner interested in earning their